Stock Audit Checklist for Businesses: Documents, Process & What to Prepare Before the Auditor Arrives

 - A quarterly or monthly audit for significant or rapidly moving inventory.

 - Cycle counts are continual audits that happen often over smaller amounts of inventory, making it easier for companies with more significant amounts of inventory to manage and maintain.
+For a detailed guide on audit types and planning, see A Complete Primer on Internal Audit: Applicability, Phases & Benefits.

 - A trigger-based audit is typically done after migrating your inventory management system, moving your inventory, or if there are any illegal activities going on within the business.